 1971 The Beatles win their only Oscar, taking Best Original Song Score for their movie Let It Be.

-1964 Ringo Starr famously tells the other Beatles after a long day of filming their first movie, that it's been "a hard day's night."
+1964 After a long day of filming their first movie, Ringo Starr tells the other Beatles it's been "a hard day's night."
 John Lennon turns the phrase into a song, and the movie title is changed from Beatlemania! to A Hard Day's Night.

 2017 Allan Holdsworth, an innovative guitarist who influenced John McLaughlin, Eddie Van Halen and Carlos Santana, dies at age 70.